 - Playtime issues

-Who are the School Council representatives for 2016/2017?
+Who are the School Parliament representatives for 2018/2019?

-How does the School Council work?
+How does the School Parliament work?

-What have the School Council done recently?
+What have the School Parliament done recently?

-Slimbridge WWT invited the School Council to visit and make comments on the educational facilities in place.They also looked at how easy it is to access areas around the site, how easy maps and signs are to use and how some of the educational activities could be improved.
+Slimbridge WWT invited the School Parliament to visit and make comments on the educational facilities in place.They also looked at how easy it is to access areas around the site, how easy maps and signs are to use and how some of the educational activities could be improved.
 On a second visit some of the suggested changes had been put in place and the Council members gave feedback on these changes.

-What did the School Council do in 2015/2016?
+What do the School Parliament want to do in 2018/2019?

 This year we have had a very enthusiastic and vibrant group of students bursting with ideas and suggestions to improve school facilities and address issues affecting pupils.
 At the first meeting it was agreed that we would: